πͺπ¬ Egypt

 The Great Pyramids of Giza

-The last remaining Wonder of the Ancient World, a testament to Egyptian engineering.
+The last surviving Wonder of the Ancient World, showcasing ancient Egyptian engineering.

 The Egyptian Museum

-Home to an extensive collection of ancient Egyptian antiquities, including the treasures of Tutankhamun.
+A museum with ancient Egyptian artifacts, including the treasures of Tutankhamun.

 Al-Azhar Mosque

-One of the oldest mosques in Cairo, also serving as a prestigious university.
+One of the oldest mosques in Cairo, also home to a prestigious university.

 π Sources & References